Letchworth State Park: Flood of 1972

 One of the greatest natural disasters in Genesee Valley history took place in June 1972.
-Hurricane Agnes came ashore on the Florida Panhandle on June 19, and moved north through Georgia and the Carolinas.
-The hurricane then went out to sea, recharged its energy and hit the Southern Tier of New York State on June 22.
+Hurricane Agnes came ashore on the Florida Panhandle on June 19, 1972, and moved north through Georgia and South Carolina.
+The hurricane then went out to sea via North Carolina, recharged its energy and hit the Southern Tier of New York State on June 22, 1972.

 Although Agnes was only a Category 1 hurricane, it soon stalled over North Central Pennsylvania.
 Caught up in a slow moving low pressure system, the storm drifted slowly northeastward into New York State.
 The area, having already been soaked by showers the week before, could not absorb the 6 to 12 in rainfall that fell over Pennsylvania and New York.
-Known locally as "The Flood of '72", the event would have a tremendous impact on Western New York and Letchworth Park.
+Known locally as the Flood of '72, the event had a tremendous impact on Western New York and Letchworth Park.

-Although the Genesee River and Letchworth Park was not hit as hard as the Susquehanna Valley and other areas, the impact of the flood would be felt in the park for many years.
+Although the Genesee River and Letchworth Park was not hit as hard as the Susquehanna Valley and other areas, the impact of the flood was felt in the park for many years.
 The Lower Falls Bridge and trail to Sugar Loaf did not officially reopen for several years.
-To this day, visitors can still see some of the natural "scars" left by the flood waters 49 years ago.
+Visitors can still see some of the natural scars left by the flood waters more than 50 years ago.

 Video footage of the devastation can be viewed upon request at the William Pryor Letchworth Museum, located near the Glen Iris Inn.